 Speak to your rheumatology team if you’re already having abatacept by infusion and wish to switch to injections – you’ll probably start your injections when your next infusion is due.

-Side-effects and risks
+Side effects and risks

-Reducing the risk of infection
+Tips to reduce your risk of infection

 Effects on other treatments